 The University Health Service (UHS) has physicians and nurse practitioners on its primary care staff.
-All UHS physicians are board-certified in Internal Medicine or Family Medicine.
+UHS Primary Care Physicians are board-certified in Internal Medicine, Family Medicine, and Pediatrics.

 If you do not know the name of your primary care provider (PCP), the receptionist will tell you the name when you call to schedule an appointment.
 Call 585-275-2662 to schedule an appointment at the University Health Service.

 Ralph A. Manchester, MD Vice Provost and Director, University Health Service, joined UHS as a staff physician in July, 1983.
 Dr. Manchester served as chief of the UHS Medical Care Section until July 1994, when he was appointed Director of the University Health Service.
 Dr. Manchester is a Professor of Medicine in the UR School of Medicine and Dentistry and a Fellow in the American College of Physicians and the American College Health Association (ACHA).
 He received his medical degree from the University of Vermont in 1979, completed his residency at the University of Kentucky Medical Center in 1983 and is board-certified in Internal Medicine.
 Dr. Manchester is a past president of ACHA and the Performing Arts Medicine Association.
 Dr. Manchester has a special interest in the evaluation and treatment of medical problems of musicians, and serves as Editor of the Journal, Medical Problems of Performing Artists.

 Beth Benson, MD joined the University Health Service in January 2003 as a Staff Physician.
 Dr. Benson received her medical degree from Vanderbilt Medical School in Nashville, Tennessee in 1986.
 She completed her residency in Internal Medicine at The Mary Imogene Bassett Hospital in Cooperstown, New York, where she also served as a research fellow in Preventive Cardiology.